By Dr. Ajit Kumar, MD (Medicine) — Founder, Medimadad. About the Author | Editorial Policy

 The Korean RCT (2012) – First Major Signal

-One of the most cited early trials randomised 52 women with major depressive disorder to either an SSRI (escitalopram) alone or SSRI plus 5g creatine per day.
+The most cited early trial (Lyoo et al., American Journal of Psychiatry) randomised 52 women with major depressive disorder to either an SSRI (escitalopram, 10-20mg/day) alone or the same SSRI plus creatine (3g/day for week one, then 5g/day for seven weeks).
 At weeks 2 and 4, the creatine group showed significantly greater improvement in depression scores (HAM-D scale) than the SSRI-alone group.
-Response rates at week 8 were 50% in the SSRI group versus 79% in the creatine group — a substantial difference.
+By week 8, mean HAM-D scores had dropped from 26.9 to 5.4 in the creatine group versus 26.7 to 9.8 in the placebo group, and the remission rate was twice as high in the creatine group (52%) as in the placebo group (26%).

 Why Women May Benefit More